-- Detailed and comprehensive Leader's Guide that outlines every step of the process to implement a successful Life-Giving Wounds retreat and support group - Consultation with ministry leader before the first retreat (to prepare for retreat), and after the retreat (to help grow ministry and establish a support group). - An experienced traveling retreat team to run the retreat: retreat leader, musician, presenters, priest, and small group leaders.
-The exact number of retreat team members depends on the needs of hosting team and the size of retreat. - Three training webinars prior to or after the first retreat for local leaders. - Hands-on training throughout the retreat weekend for local leaders to be able to continue the retreat and overall ministry. - Retreat Guides and Retreat Journals for each attendee and retreat team member. - Guidance on marketing the retreat.

-- First access to all new materials and online resources created by Life-Giving Wounds. - First access to a private, online community of Life-Giving Wounds leaders in 2021 across the nation to learn best practices and grow this ministry together as well as online leader resources and videos on our website. - Promotion of the local chapter of Life-Giving Wounds and future retreats/ministry on the Life-Giving Wounds website and social media pages. - Connection to and referral from the national, online ministry we host, so as we get people signed up for our online retreats and support groups from your area, then we refer them back to your local chapter for ongoing connection and healing, building up your ministry
+- Detailed and comprehensive Leader's Guide that outlines every step of the process to implement a successful Life-Giving Wounds retreat and support group - Consultation with ministry leader before the first retreat (to prepare for retreat), and after the retreat (to help grow ministry) and establish a support group. - An experienced traveling retreat team to run the retreat: retreat leader, musician, presenters, priest, and small group leaders.
+The exact number of retreat team members depends on the needs of hosting team and the size of retreat. - Three training webinars prior to or after the first retreat for local leaders.
+Access for free will be given to an online course and future training cohorts. - Hands-on training throughout the retreat weekend for local leaders to be able to continue the retreat and overall ministry. - Retreat Guides and Retreat Journals for each attendee and retreat team member. - Life-Giving Wounds Books and Workbooks for each attendee and support group team member. - Guidance on marketing the retreat and support group. - First access to all new materials and online resources created by Life-Giving Wounds. - Access to a private, online community of Life-Giving Wounds leaders and alumni across the nation to learn best practices and grow this ministry together as well as online leader resources and videos. - Setting up an online community space within this private LGW online community if the host group desires to start one. - Promotion of the local chapter of Life-Giving Wounds and future retreats/ministry on the Life-Giving Wounds website and social media pages. - Connection to and referral from the national, online ministry we host, so as we get people signed up for our online retreats and support groups from your area, then we refer them back to your local chapter for ongoing connection and healing, building up your ministry.

 What are the expectations and steps for the hosting team to fully start a new chapter of the ministry?

 Here is a ten step guide to make it as easy as possible: